Best daily deals

 ColorNote is one of the best note taking apps for android

-ColorNote is one of the most popular note taking apps.
+ColorNote is one of the most popular note-taking apps.
 It allows you to create text notes, lists, and more.
 Its namesake feature is the ability to change the background color of notes to help you stay organized.
-That’s a feature many other note taking apps borrowed from this one.
-Some other features include calendar support, backup support to both internal storage and cloud storage, and more.
-ColorNote also has to-do list features as well.
+That’s a feature that many other note-taking apps borrowed from this one.
+Some other features include calendar support, backup support for both internal storage and cloud storage, and more.
+ColorNote also has to-do list features.
 Best of all, it’s completely free.

 Evernote

-Evernote is one of the most powerful note taking apps there is.
+Evernote is one of the most powerful note-taking apps.
 It comes jam-packed with features.
-That includes the ability to take a variety of notes.
-Additionally, you can sync between all of your devices, Evernote is one of the cleanest, most polished note-taking apps.
+This includes the ability to take a variety of notes.
+Additionally, you can sync between all of your devices.
+Evernote is one of the cleanest, most polished note-taking apps.
 It’s also a huge name in this space.
 The free version used to be a lot better, but it’s still fairly functional.
 The subscription versions add some more powerful stuff like AI suggestions, presentation features, more cloud features, and more collaboration features.
 It’s definitely among the best if you don’t mind the prices.

 FairNote